-2.6.1 Financial Assets Carried at Amortised Cost - cont'd
+2.6.2 Financial Assets Carried at Cost

 If there is objective evidence (such as significant adverse changes in the business environment where the issuer operates, probability of insolvency or significant financial difficulties of the issuer) that an impairment loss on financial assets carried at cost has been incurred, the amount of the loss is measured as the difference between the asset's carrying amount and the present value of estimated future cash flows discounted at the current market rate of return for a similar financial asset.
 Such impairment losses are not reversed in subsequent periods.